Skip to content

 --data-raw '{"username":"<USERNAME>","password":"<PASSWORD>"}'

-This returns a JSON response with accessToken and refreshToken:
+This returns an HTTP response with accessToken and refreshToken cookies:

 Using accessToken